The University of Westminster Records and Archives has an ‘Open by Default’ policy for digital images of collection items. This means:

 The University of Westminster Library and Archives Service reserves the right to refuse requests for re-use of information under the Directive where valid exceptions apply.
 Should this occur, the reason for refusal will be clearly explained, along with details on how to appeal that decision.

-All reasonable efforts have been made to ensure that content published in the does not infringe any person’s intellectual property rights, or applicable UK laws.
+All reasonable efforts have been made to ensure that content published does not infringe any person’s intellectual property rights, or applicable UK laws.
 However, if you believe that content in any of these sites may be illegal, please contact the Head of University Records and Archives who will review the complaint and take appropriate action.

 Please see our Notice and Takedown Policy and Procedure for further information.